 FY2011: To meet the needs of 20,000+ commuter patrons, introduce virtual reference services via mobile technology.
 Provide on demand reference services electronically.

-FY2012-2013: Evaluate integrated library systems that include multi-faceted search results such as Tag Cloud, Did you mean?
-Popular Choices and Recently Added tools to the ILS platform.
+FY2012-2013: Evaluate integrated library systems that include multi-faceted search results such as Tag Cloud, “Did you mean?”, Popular Choices and Recently Added tools to the ILS platform.

-Upgrade phone system at the Main Library and the Fairfield Woods Branch Library.
+Action Steps: Upgrade phone system at the Main Library and the Fairfield Woods Branch Library.
+Currently, the Town IT department is considering an initiative for a full upgrade of the phone system, which the Library supports.
+By replacing an archaic and ineffective phone system, the Library will be able to expand services such as phone reference, renewals and notifications.

-Action Steps:

-FY2011-2013: Identify need for specific number of additional phone lines to enhance staff productivity in offices where several people share one phone line (e.g. Reference staff of 5 full -time and 2 part-time share one phone line and the Technical Services staff of 3 full-time and 3 part-time share one phone line
+FY2011-2013: Identify need for specific number of additional phone lines to enhance staff productivity in offices where several people share one phone line (e.g. Reference staff of 5 full -time and 2 part-time share one phone line and the Technical Services staff of 3 full-time and 3 part-time share one phone line).

 FY2012: Add new phone lines for staff and consider adding automated phone notification service for holds and overdue notices for overall efficiency.

-Goal 2: Improve the efficiency of library services.
+Goal 2: Improve the efficiency of library services

 Objectives: Enhance communications with patrons via e-mail

-Action Steps:
+Action Steps: Provide fast and accurate options for patrons

 FY2011: Continue to collect email addresses of patrons to enable electronic communications and further reduce print communication and related costs.

-FY2011-2013: Maintain statistics on percentage of registered email patron to the total number of registered card users.
+FY2011-2013: Maintain statistics on percentage of registered email patrons to the total number of registered card users.

 FY2011: Introduce mobile messaging which will allow library to send due and soon to be overdue reminders to patrons via mobile devices.